-Characters of 13 lines high are defined with an initial offset of one address, to allow for the correct generation of fringing across boundaries of clustered characters (see Fig.31).
+Characters of 13 lines high are defined with an initial offset of one address, to allow for the correct generation of fringing across boundaries of clustered characters (see Fig.32).
 The characters continue sequentially for 13 lines, after which a further line can again be used for the generation of correct fringing across boundaries of clustered characters.

-23.4.17 Special graphics characters
+23.4.17 SPECIAL GRAPHICS CHARACTERS

-Several special graphics characters (see Fig.32 for an example) are provided for improved OSD effects, to provide a choice of four colours within a character cell, see Table 30.
+CC/TXT: several special graphics characters (see Fig.33) are provided for improved OSD effects.
+These characters provide a choice of four colours within a character cell; see Table 31.
+Each special graphics character uses two consecutive normal characters.

-Table 30 Special graphics character colour allocation
+Table 31 Special graphics character colour allocation